codesport/arcana-demo-2022/README.md

 Arcana was founded in May 2019 by Abhishek Chaudhary, Aravindh Kumar, Mayur Relekar.

-## About This Working Demo: Arcana's Blockchain-based File Storage Demo Application
+## About This Working Demo: Arcana's Blockchain-based File Storage App

 This application deploys Arcana's SDK demo app.
 It abtracts away the complexity of wrestling with public-private key pairs by allowing non-technical end-users to authenticate and use the app by means of common OAUTH user profiles.
 OAUTH integration includes Google, Discord, Twitch, and others!